 6. Peer Review Statement

-Once a manuscript is received by the Editorial Office, an experienced internal managing editor will review the submitted manuscript to make sure it has been prepared properly and complies with the journal's standards.
+Once a manuscript is received by the editorial office, an experienced internal managing editor will review the submitted manuscript to make sure it has been prepared properly and complies with the journal's standards.
 Before peer review, manuscripts that do not adhere to the journal's standards or ethics policy will be rejected.
 After passing the initial screening, for peer review, a manuscript will be assigned to at least two independent experts who are not part of the journal’s editorial staff.
 The authors' identities are not revealed to the reviewers during the double-blind peer review process.
 This journal does not guarantee manuscript acceptance or very short review times.

-7. Charges of Publication
+7. Publication Fee